The respondent is a 33-year-old man from Algeria.

 The food was delivered to the two people-on-the-move (POM) and according to the respondent it looked like the camp meals.

 The drive took approximately half an hour and they passed through two villages in total, still in Albania.
-The van arrived at a place where a landrover with two other police officers were waiting for them.
+The van arrived at a place where a landrover with two other police officers was waiting for them.

 The officers in the landrover were wearing a black uniform with the police logo and a flag from Albania.